Chilly weather always calls for a bowl of cozy Miso Noodle Soup….

 That’s really what this Miso Noodle Soup recipe is all about!

-It is delicious, has the flavor profiles of Miso Ramen you find at many restaurants, but is still a fairly easy ramen noodle soup recipe that you will be able to whip together in your kitchen without bending over backwards.
+It is delicious, has the flavor profiles of Miso Ramen you find at many restaurants, but is still a fairly easy miso soup with noodles that you will be able to whip together in your kitchen without bending over backwards.

 Miso Ramen Ingredients

-Using the right ingredients makes a difference when making Miso Noodle Soup.
+Using the right ingredients makes a big difference when making this Japanese Noodle Soup.
 I highly recommend tracking down these ingredients and not substituting them.

-Each ingredients brings about a complex flavor profile to this miso ramen recipe.
+Each ingredient adds its own layer to the complex flavor profile to this homemade miso ramen recipe.

-Most likely you will have to get the miso paste and chili bean sauce from an Asian grocery store or online.
-As for the rest, most regular main stream grocery store should carry them!
-Affiliate links for each of these products are attached.
+Most likely you will have to get the chili bean sauce from an Asian grocery store or online.
+As for the rest, most regular mainstream grocery stores should carry them!
+I have also added affiliate links for convenience.

 You can add any toppings to top off your Miso Noodle Soup, but here is what I recommend and typically make to go along with this recipe because they are a good combination of delicious and easy:

-Boiling the ramen noodles is fairly straight forward.
-Follow the package instructions and boil them and then drain and set aside.
+Boiling the ramen noodles is fairly straightforward.
+Follow the package instructions to boil them, and then drain and set aside.
+They should be al dente when done – they get mushy when overcooked.

 If ramen noodles are done before the soup is done, rinse them with cold water so they don’t continue to cook or get stuck together.